jharwell/sierra/docs/src/usage/pipeline.rst

         - Videos built from captured experimental output .csv files.

-        - Processing raw experimental outputs into a form suitable for generating deliverables in stage 4.
+        - Processing raw experimental outputs into a form suitable for generating products in stage 4.

-For some examples, see the "Generating Deliverables" section of :xref:`2022-aamas-demo`.
-See :ref:`usage/rendering` for details about rendering capabilities.
+For some examples, see the "Generating Products" section of :xref:`2022-aamas-demo`.
+See :ref:`plugins/product/render` for details about rendering capabilities.

 Part of default pipeline.